 To successfully solve a problem, it becomes essential to know the cause or probable causes of the problem.
 Hence we first look at some of the reasons for this Store Exception Error.
-As with any of the other dreaded BSOD errors, the reason behind could be Driver problems, Hardware Issues and often due to third-party programs and softwares.
+As with any other dreaded BSOD errors, it could be Driver problems, Hardware Issues, and often due to third-party programs and software.

-Here are some of the characteristics of this error:
+Here are some characteristics of the ‘unexpected store exception error.

-- The error has frequently been observed when the system has been running for long hours, or the system resumes after long duration of hibernation.
+- The error frequently occurs when the system runs for long hours or resumes after a long hibernation.

-- If the system is left untouched for a long time after this error occurs, the system will automatically restart but will not display the Bios logo.
-For a proper startup, you will have to shut down your computer forcefully and boot it up again.
+- If the system is left untouched for a long time after this error occurs, the system will automatically restart but not display the Bios logo.
+For a proper startup, you must forcefully shut down your computer and boot it up again.